 Start with the basic structure of the component.

-To implement the glowing border effect, I used the conic-gradient
+To implement the glowing border effect, I used the conic-gradient CSS property.

 background: conic-gradient(